 (8) This clause does not prevent a licensee from establishing, in consultation with registered unions or any other persons, committees concerned with occupational safety and health in relation to undertakings carried on by the licensee.

+[Clause 39 inserted by No. 13 of 2005 s.
+32.]

 40. Functions of safety and health committees

 (1) A safety and health committee has the following functions —